| Tweet |

 - VBScript

 There are also many Test Automation Tools/Frameworks that generate the test scripts for you; without the need for actual coding.
-Many of these tools have their own scripting languages (some of them based on a core scripting languages).
+Many of these tools have their own scripting languages (some of them based on a core scripting language).
 For example, Sikuli, a GUI automation tool, uses Sikuli Script which is based on Python.
 A test script can be as simple as the one below:

 def sample_test_script (self):